Donna Brazile switches trains

 The Democrats can now have their “drain the swamp” moment.
 This, I think, is the true significance of Brazile’s book.

-Brazile almost is not a “drain the swamp” populist.
+Brazile almost certainly is not a “drain the swamp” populist.
 Rather, she probably recognizes (1) that left-wing populism is where it’s at right now and (2) that the grievances that fuel it can provide the energy needed to pull the Democratic party out of the doldrums.

 The big question is who, ultimately, will conduct that shiny train on the left.
 Will it be those who are already aboard — the Sanderists — or those who are scurrying aboard.